rbmanez/Prosper-IT-Consulting-Internship/README.md

-## Live Project Sprint General Information
+## General Information
 #### Sprint Overview
 My internship with Prosper I.T.
 Consulting provided me with real-world development experience working on a dev team.
 It lasted for 8 weeks and was broken down into 2-week sprint intervals.
+We implemented the Agile/Scrum methodology.

 #### Sprint Weekly Process
 - Mondays were dedicated to onboarding and sprint planning.
 We defined user stories, divided them into tasks, and set goals for what will be accomplished by the end of the week.